 - Is vacation properly documented, tracked, and is unused vacation paid out with the employee’s final paycheck?

-- Are employees reimbursed for all business expenses, such as uniforms, work equipment, mileage for work, and for expenses incurred for working from home during COVID-19 (such as internet, cell phones, etc.)?
+- Are employees reimbursed for all business expenses, such as uniforms, work equipment, mileage for work, and for expenses incurred for working from home (such as internet, cell phones, etc.)?

 4.End of Employment Issues